 Taking out a debt consolidation loan is a completely different approach to handling your money when it appears that you might be verging on losing control of the situation.
 Most people taking out a debt consolidation loan will have a number of different loans, credit cards, and store cards.
 On some or all of them, the amount a person will have taken out (their “balance”) might be very close to the amount they’re allowed to take out (their “limit”).

 Why is this a problem?
-Not only will multiple payments come out of a person’s bank account every month, they’ll come out at different times of the month meaning that it’s difficult to know just how much has to be in your account at any one time.
-A greater problem might be the cost of that credit – we all know how expensive the interest rates onloans, credit cards, and store cards can be.
+Not only will multiple payments come out of a person’s bank account every month, but they’ll also come out at different times of the month meaning that it’s difficult to know just how much has to be in your account at any one time.
+A greater problem might be the cost of that credit – we all know how expensive the interest rates on loans, credit cards, and store cards can be.

 There’s another big benefit too.
-Overdrafts, store cards, and credit cards are what are known as “revolving” forms of credit.
+Store cards and credit cards are what are known as “revolving” forms of credit.
 That means unless you pay them off, they will roll on month after month after month.
 When you take out a loan for debt consolidation, there is a finishing date – a date on which all of your debts will be settled.
 It might be in three years’ time or in five years’ time but there is an end date.

 There is a great example of this on MoneySavingExpert.
 The site tells the story of a credit card customer on a fairly standard credit card interest rate of 17.9% who owes £3,000 on his credit card.
 He only has to pay back 1% of the balance back every month or £5, whichever is more.
 It would take this customer more than 27 years to pay off his balance in full, paying back the £3,000 he’s borrowed and over £4,000 in interest.